Alamelumangai17/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi:
-The Tower of Hanoi is a classic puzzle where the objective is to move a stack of disks from one peg to another .
+The Tower of Hanoi is a classic puzzle where the objective is to move a stack of disks from one page to another .

 ## Steps to run the project: